-While all hospital outpatient visits are sampled in the Medical Provider Component, not all outpatient visits records have MPC data associated with them.
+MPCDATA is a constructed variable that indicates whether or not MPC data were collected for the outpatient visit.
+While all outpatient events are sampled into the Medical Provider Component, not all outpatient event records have MPC data associated with them.
 This is dependent upon the cooperation of the household respondent to provide permission forms to contact the outpatient facility as well as the cooperation of the outpatient facility to participate in the survey.
-MPCDATA is a constructed variable, which indicates whether or not MPC data were collected for the outpatient visit.

-2.5.3 Characteristics of Outpatient Visits
+2.5.3 Outpatient Visit Event Variables

-This file contains variables describing outpatient events reported by respondents in the Outpatient Department section of the MEPS Household questionnaire.
-The questionnaire contains specific probes for gathering details about the outpatient visit.
-Unless noted otherwise, the following variables are provided as unedited.
+This file contains variables describing outpatient events reported by respondents in the Outpatient Department section of the MEPS HC questionnaire.
+The questionnaire contains specific probes for determining details about the outpatient visit.
+These variables have not been edited.